The University uses a combination of in-house and external suppliers to provide stills photography. We also have a large library of images available.

 If your budget is under £5,000 you may approach an individual directly and procure their services.
 Once you have chosen your supplier, please follow the University’s procurement process outlined on the purchasing website.
 If you wish to get a quote from two or more photographers you may, but you must let them know that they are competing for the work.
 For work that is between £5,000 and £25,000 please contact 3 suppliers and obtain quotes.
 Please save these for audit purposes.
 Above £25,000 please follow the University financial procedures.

-Use the photography guidelines to brief your supplier.
+Use the photography guidelines and the briefing template to brief your supplier.
 Commission alternative shapes and sizes so the images can be used across different digital and print formats.

 Your photographer will need to adhere to the University’s identity management guidelines.